 Get wild at the amusement park

-Milton S. Hershey created Hersheypark as a place for employees of Hershey’s Chocolate Factory to enjoy, and today, this family-friendly amusement park has grown to include 15 roller coasters, placing it in the top spot for the most coasters in the Northeast.
+Milton S. Hershey created Hersheypark as a place for employees of Hershey’s Chocolate Factory to enjoy, and today, this family-friendly amusement park has grown to include 14 roller coasters, making it the Northeast’s largest collection of daring rides.
 Brave riders can try the Candymonium, the longest, tallest, and fastest coaster in the park, or the sooperdooperLooper, which was the first-ever looping coaster on the East Coast (and their “I survived the sooperdooperLooper” shirts are the most popular shirts ever sold at Hersheypark).
-Look out for the new Twizzlers Twisted Gravity themed pendulum ride coming this summer in 2025—it will be the tallest screamin’ swing in the world.
-If you are traveling with guests of all ages, Hersheypark offers a Kiddie Swap program, allowing one parent to ride while the other stays with the child.
+Look out for the new Twizzlers Twisted Gravity themed pendulum ride, and its zero gravity moments—it will be the tallest screamin’ swing in the world.
+If you are traveling with guests of all ages, Hersheypark offers a Kiddie Swap program that allows one parent to ride while the other stays with the child.
 Then, the parents “swap” places, never missing a beat.

 Lots of fun for the littles